ninjaaron/replacing-bash-scripting-with-python/README.rst

 coreutils like ``grep``, ``sed``, ``awk``, ``tr``, ``sort``, etc., they are all designed to go over text files line by line and do... something with the content of that line.
-Any shell scripter knows that these "files" are always really files.
-Often as not, it's really dealing with the output of another process, and not a file at all.
+Any shell scripter knows that these "files" aren't always really files.
+Often as not, it's really dealing with the output of another process and not a file at all.
 Whatever the source, the organizing principle is streams of text divided by newline characters.
 In Python, this is what we'd call a "file-like object."